marctorrelles/marctorrelles.com/posts/through-the-uncertainity.md

   professional life.
 author: Marc Torrelles
 date: "2023-09-01T00:00:00.000Z"
-hero_image: /navigating-the-uncertainity/hero.jpg
+hero_image: /through-the-uncertainity/hero.jpg
 hidden: true
 ---

-Have you ever felt the itch for change, the yearning for something new and daring, even when you're comfortably settled in a familiar routine?
+Have you ever felt the itch for change, the desire of something new and shining, even when you're comfortably settled in a familiar routine?
 For the past decade, I've been immersed in the world of coding, a journey that began in my university days with humble C code and led me to my current role as a Staff Engineer at [Factorial](https://factorialhr.com).
 While this path has provided financial security and professional growth, a sense of restlessness has crept in recently, compelling me to embark on a new, more exhilarating adventuree.

-# The Comfort Zone
+# The comfort zone

 Coding has been my bread and butter for the past years.
 I started as a junior developer in a small company, and over time, I've steadily climbed the ranks, acquiring not only technical skills but